 Nick Jonas has come a long way since his days on Disney Channel when his floppy mop of curls, smoldering stare, and dreamy voice swept a young Miley Cyrus off her feet.
 For starters, the "Spaceman" singer is married to one of the most beautiful women in the world—aka Priyanka Chopra Jonas.
-He's also released his fourth album as a solo artist and appears as a coach on NBC's singing show, The Voice.
 And just as his love life and music career has matured, so too, has his look—specifically, his stylish mane.
 Keep scrolling to relive the hair evolution of Nick Jonas over the years and learn expert tips to recreate his signature looks.

 In the early days of his popularity, circa '08, Nick wore his curly dark brown locks in long, tousled layers that every Jonas Brother-loving fan fell for (and with good reason, we might add).
 This shag proves that a casual look doesn't have to sacrifice good style.